wptrainingteam/learn-wp-content/developer-learning-pathway/wordpress-hooks/03-filter-hooks.md

 ## Using filter hooks

-Let's register a callback function on this filter.
 To register your callback function on a filter you use the WordPress add_filter [function](https://developer.wordpress.org/reference/functions/add_filter/).

 You will need to pass the hook name and the name of your callback function as arguments to the `add_filter` function.

 Let’s take a look at what this looks like in a theme’s functions.php file.

+In your code editor, navigate to your currently active theme’s `functions.php` file, and open it.

+If your theme doesn’t have a `functions.php` file, you can create one in the root of your theme directory.
+Just make sure it's named functions.php, and has the opening PHP tag at the top of the file.

+Then, add the following code to your `functions.php` file to hook a callback function into the `the_content` filter hook.

 ```php
 add_filter( 'the_content', 'wp_learn_amend_content' );
 ```

-Then, create the callback function, which accepts the relevant arguments from the filter.
+Then, create the callback function, using the PHP function syntax, which accepts the relevant argument from the filter.

-You don’t have to name the argument the same as the variable name passed from the filter, but it does make it easier if you do.

 ```php
 function wp_learn_amend_content( $content ) {